jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 have to call you.
 Or email you.
 They become frozen with fear about trying something new.

-This isn't good - I mean I don't think we learn best by being held by the hand.

-## Train harder and grow bigger

 With the heavy weight approach, a common activity like this would get a prominent, well-thought out doc page guiding them through the process.
 We might shoot a screencast for it, or include an in-app tool tip that gets stuck users